 Applied Lessons and Practice

 Practice: An extremely important element of applied music study is regular practice time between lessons.
 You should consult with your applied teacher and develop a practice schedule that you can maintain with the same consistency as class attendance.
 You also should work with your applied teacher on methods of using your practice time most effectively.

-Practice Rooms: The practice rooms in Booth Hall, each of which contains a piano, are available to all Occidental College students at no charge.
-These rooms are not scheduled in advance.
-Students may use the rooms as they are available.
-Unlocking a combination lock on the door accesses all practice rooms.
-The combination is changed periodically and may be obtained from the Music Department office.
+Practice Rooms: The practice rooms in Booth Hall, each of which contains a piano, are available to all Occidental College music students at no charge.
+These rooms are scheduled in advance; students must use the department's scheduling system - please refer to the practice room policies page for more information.
+A current Oxy Student ID is required for access upon approval from the card office.

 Performances: All music majors and all ensemble scholarship recipients must perform a jury at the end of each semester of study (excluding semesters in which a student is performing a junior or senior recital).
 Please be aware that some instructors require all their students, regardless of their major or scholarship status, to perform a jury.
 Check your syllabus, given to you each semester by your applied music instructor, to see if you will be required to perform an end-of-semester jury.